 The right question that you should be asking right now is:

 What is limiting your blog growth at this point?

 Is it the technology or your fear of growing big?

 If it’s the technology, then you have little to worry about.
-As in today’s date hosting companies have understood the need of time & we have a few great options for hosting high traffic WordPress site.
+As in today’s date hosting companies have understood the need for time & we have a few great options for hosting high traffic WordPress site.
 If your answer is later one (Fear of growing big), it’s time for you to read motivational & self-growth articles.

 Today I will be sharing a list of those awesome WordPress hosting companies that are built to handle high-traffic sites.
-They are not going to be as cheap as shared hosting companies which typically comes in the range of $3-$10/month.
+They are not going to be as cheap as shared hosting companies which typically come in the range of $3-$10/month.
 But these awesome companies would ensure your blog can handle the growth that you are anticipating.